How to Date a Case Knife: Expert Tips for Collectors

 Case knives are popular among collectors for many reasons.
 Their unique tang stamps help identify the knife’s age.
 Each tang stamp tells a story of its production year and place.

-The variety of handle materials and patterns make Case knives unique.
+Case knives are unique because of the variety of handle materials and patterns.
 Collectors enjoy finding rare and limited-edition pieces.
 Some knives feature bone, stag, or even mother-of-pearl handles.

 Case knives are unmatched in quality.
 They use high-grade steel and meticulous craftsmanship, ensuring each knife is functional and a work of art.